Even not considering the recent Great Toilet Paper Shortage of 2020, we need to get used to not using toilet paper.

 All the benefits of using wipes are there: no itchy bum, easier to clean up, feels fresher than using regular toilet paper.
 And the best part is that you won’t be clogging your toilet as the toilet paper is the same that you always use.
 Since it is damp, it cleans you much better and leaves your skin soft down there.

-- AS SEEN ON ABC'S SHARK TANK: Spray Pristine 3-5 times onto folded toilet...
+- HEALTHY WIPES: Spray Pristine 3-5 times onto folded toilet paper to create...

 - NON-CLOGGING & ENVIRONMENTALLY FRIENDLY: Traditional wet wipes (even those...